userlerueda/LTRCLD-1451/LAB_GUIDE.md

    tenant99-csr1kv
 ```

-*Note: for tenantXX-provider replace the IPv4 address with an appropiate network from the tenantXX-provider network.*
+*Note: for tenantXXX-provider replace the IPv4 address with the correct network from the tenantXXX-provider network.*

 #### Additional CSR1Kv Configuration